Nicole Else-Quest

 A first-generation college student, she earned her Ph.D. in developmental psychology at the University of Wisconsin—Madison.
 Prior to joining the Education Department at UCLA, she was Professor of Women’s and Gender Studies at the University of North Carolina at Chapel Hill.

-In addition to her scholarly work, Dr. Else-Quest is author of the undergraduate textbook, The Psychology of Women and Gender: Half the Human Experience+ (11th edition due in 2025).
+In addition to her scholarly research, Dr. Else-Quest is author of the undergraduate textbook, The Psychology of Women and Gender: Half the Human Experience+.

 Departments